 \subsubsection{Dark Current Capture}

-Read noise is extremely difficult to fully characterize in modern sensors {[}1{]}.
+Read noise can be difficult to fully characterize in modern sensors \cite{Zhang}.
 While flat-field calibration can characterize read noise, a more robust technique uses dark frames.
 Dark frames are captured with a lens cap when possible, and in a dark room or environment.
-We placed cameras face down inside black fabric pouches and placed those inside sealed boxes, with only a small cut out for the tethering cable.
-Then per the technique in {[}1{]} we captured 10 dark frames at each ISO at a standard exposure time of 1 second.
-It is essential to disable any in-camera noise reduction to get accurate dark frame images.
-Those dark frame images are used in the synthesis process as described below.
+We placed cameras face down inside black fabric pouches and placed those inside sealed boxes, with a small hole cut for the tethering cable.
+Then per the technique in Zhang \etal~\cite{Zhang}, we captured 10 dark frames at each ISO at an exposure time of 1 second.
+We took care to disable any in-camera noise reduction to get accurate dark frame images.
+Those dark frame images were then used in the synthesis process.